gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 ## Step 3: Create a Blueprint

+Blueprints contain instructions on how to install a component and what is needed to perform this deployment.
+In blueprints, it is possible to declare `import` and `export parameters`, which in a sense describe the interface of a blueprint.
-Blueprints describe how _DeployItems_ are created by taking the values of `imports` and applying them to templates inside `deployExecutions`.
-Additionally, they specify which pieces of data appear as `exports` from the executed _DeployItems_.
+Technically, blueprints describe how `DeployItems` are created by taking data from import parameters and applying that data to templates inside of so-called `deployExecutions`.
+Blueprints also specify which data is exported via export parameters from the DeployItems.

 For detailed documentation about Blueprints, look at [docs/usage/Blueprints.md](/docs/usage/Blueprints.md).

 ### Imports and Exports declaration

 The `imports` are described as a list of import declarations.
-Each _import_ is declared by a unique name and a type which is either a JSON schema or a `targetType`.
+Each import is declared by a unique name and a type, which is either a JSON schema or a `targetType`.

 <details>

 Imports with the type `schema` import their data from a data object with a given JSON schema.
-Imports with the type `targetType` are imported from the specified _Target_.

 ```yaml
 # import with type JSON schema